banner

 Fulbright Futures Fellow

-Keith Metzger, PhD Assistant Dean of Medical Education, Professor of Medical Sciences, Department of Medical Sciences, Seton Hall University
+Keith Metzger, PhD Assistant Dean of Medical Education, Professor of Medical Sciences, Department of Medical Sciences, Seton Hall-Hackensack Meridian School of Medicine

 PhD, Graduate Program in Anatomical Sciences, Stony Brook University.
 Thesis Title: The kinematics of intra-oral prey transport in lizards.
 Graduated, 2005 (Co-advised with Dr. Brigitte Demes)